How to extend your image background for composites

 Step 3: Select the marquee tool again and hold down ctrl + J (use command instead of control if you're on a Mac).
 This will duplicate the active layer into a new layer.
 Then use ctrl + T to grab it and drag it to the extended background area.

-At first, the extended background portion will look like an exact copy the surrounding area but don't worry, we're going to fix that now.
+At first, the extended background portion will look like an exact copy of the surrounding area but don't worry, we're going to fix that now.
 Click to put a mask on the part we just extended and use a black brush to blend the hard edges.

 I recommend you flatten the image before moving on to the next step.

-Step 4: Make a new layer copy using ctrl + J again, then click on filter and select the liquify tool to move around small areas and little details to make sure everything looks different and not like a copy.
+Step 4: Make a new layer copy using ctrl + J again, then click on the filter and select the liquify tool to move around small areas and little details to make sure everything looks different and not like a copy.
 You may want to flatten your image again at this point.

 Step 5: At this point in the process you can go in and use the clone stamp tool at about 40% to grab a sample and go over some areas to make sure there isn't too much repetition.

-I like to use the clone stamp tool at 40% so everything's blends in and I'm not just copying more patterns over and over again.
+I like to use the clone stamp tool at 40% so everything blends in and I'm not just copying more patterns over and over again.
 You can also go in and add a bit of blur in the background too.

 Step 6: Now you can finally add your stock to the image, mask the parts that need it, and do global adjustments.